 THE DRESSMAKER by Kate Alcott (Knopf Doubleday 2013) tells the story of a young woman who goes to work for the couturier Lucile, Lady Duff-Gordon, as a seamstress.
 Alcott does a great job weaving in the tumultuous and scandal-ridden story of Lady Duff’s rise and fall in the fashion industry.
 Available at Barnes & Noble and Amazon.

 THE CRAMOISY QUEEN: A LIFE OF CARESSE CROSBY, by Linda Hamalian.
 I confess I haven’t read this one, but Caresse Crosby and her husband Harry were some of the most colorful and twisted characters in Jazz-Age Paris.
-In addition to her publishing work, Caresse patented the first bra in 1914 and was a novelist in her own right.
+In addition to her publishing work, Caresse patented the first bra in 1914 and was a writer in her own right.
 Here’s an interesting post about her and her bra design from Mental Floss.
 Available at: Barnes & Noble.

 THE “IT” GIRLS, a novel, by Karen Harper, (HarperCollins 2017) tells the story of Lucile, Lady Duff-Gordon and her sister, the actress and romantic novelist, Elinor Glyn.
 I haven’t read this yet, but here’s what Hazel Gaynor has to say about it: “The It Girls is a glorious romp through the lives and loves of the scintillating Sutherland sisters.
 Karen Harper does a wonderful job of bringing Lucile and Elinor to life in this richly imagined and impeccably researched novel.
 Readers who enjoy historical fiction are in for a treat!”
 (Hazel Gaynor, New York Times bestselling author of The Girl Who Came Home).
 Available from Barnes & Noble and Amazon.